OpenFLUID/openfluid/doc/contents/dev_oviewsim.md

 [TOC]

-Technically, an OpenFLUID simulator is made of two main parts: the signature and a C++ class containing the computational code.
-These two parts have to be developped in a C++ file (.cpp).
+Technically, an OpenFLUID simulator is made of two main parts: the signature (in a .json file) and a C++ class containing the computational code in a C++ file (.cpp).
-They must be compiled before using it in the OpenFLUID software environment.
+They must be compiled before being used in the OpenFLUID software environment.

 ## Simulator signature {#dev_oviewsim_signature}